cat-friend/ultimate-accelerator/README.md

 ## Acknowledgements

 Big thank you to everyone who's been with me along the way.
 Specifically:
-* Blueberry Smith for helping me simplify my database schema and raw SQL queries _after_ I've struggled with it.
+* Blueberry Smith for helping me _after_ I've struggled.
 Giving me room to grow (and carrying me to plat) is the best gift;
 * Dolph Squid for the inspiration and for being a great frond, good job I love you!;
 * Green Pepper for dependable moral support;
 * Yellow Yoshi for our late night talks and the Shrek gifs;